 Still want to buy a foreclosure, bank owned/REO, distressed property or short sale?
 I have a way of finding them before the institutional buyers find them.
-Fill out the “Ready to move?” contact form in the upper right corner or go here and I will contact you, set up a meeting and discuss what and where you want to buy.
+Fill out the “Ready to move?” contact form in the upper right corner and I will contact you, set up a meeting and discuss what and where you want to buy.

 Free and clear of liens?
 They may say they are free and clear, but when someone is in financial desperation, people do some strange things to keep themselves afloat.
 A home is sure way to put up collateral for getting money.
 So many things were happening so fast, many liens were never recorded.
 It will be a decade for all the hidden pot holes caused by the fall out of the former economy to surface and be corrected.
 You might be in the right, not to be responsible as the new owner of a foreclosed or short sale home, but you will be considered guilty until you prove you are innocent of the debt.
 Which means you may have to fight to prove you are innocent, involving lawyers and lawsuits.
 These issues cost you time and money to resolve, reducing the advantage of buying them in the first place.